 William S. Peters, Sr. Bill’s writing career spans a period of over 50 years.
 Being first Published in 1972, Bill has since went on to Author in excess of 40 additional Volumes of Poetry, Short Stories, etc., expressing his thoughts on matters of the Heart, Spirit, Consciousness and Humanity.
 His primary focus is that of Love, Peace and Understanding!
 Bill says . . .
 I have always likened Life to that of a Garden.
 So, for me, Life is simply about the Seeds we Sow and Nourish.
 All things we “Think and Do”, will “Be” Cause and eventually manifest itself to being an “Effect” within our own personal “Existences” and “Experiences” . . . whether it be Fruit, Flowers, Weeds or Barren Landscapes!
 Bill highly regards the Fruits of his Labor and wishes that everyone would thus go on to plant “Lovely” Seeds on “Good Ground” in their own Gardens of Life! to connect with Bill, he is all things Inner Child www.iaminnerchild.com Personal Web Site www.iamjustbill.com

-I would love it if all my friends and connections would Follow me on Amazon on my Author's Page and my Reviewer's Profile.
+I would love it if all my friends and connections would Follow me on my Amazon Author's Page and my Reviewer's Profile

 Kimberly Burnham's Amazon.com Author Page